guruk05/Collider-Game/README.md

 # COLLIDER GAME
-  A simple Game developed using Canvas .
+  A Game developed using Canvas .

 ## Author:
   #### <a href="https://github.com/guruk05">Guru Prasath</a>